neilchaudhuri/vidya-website/content/blog/the-business-case-for-functional-programming.md

 Design patterns offer suggestions for writing code that solves common problems while resilient to change.
 In other words, thoughtfully applied patterns reduce your time to market so your team won't have to work the weekend after your mercurial client changes course.
-That spares you a lot of resentment and the cost of two pizzas--more [if I am on your team](/consulting/).
+That spares you a lot of resentment and the cost of at least two pizzas--more [if I am on your team](/consulting/).

 Sounds great, right?
 It is!
 Sort of.

-The problem is that design patterns are opinion--expert opinion borne of decades of experience--but opinion nonetheless.
+The problem is design patterns are opinion--expert opinion borne of decades of experience to be sure--but opinion nonetheless.
 As programming languages and technical challenges evolve, there is no way to know how well they will stand the test of time.
 The
 [Singleton](https://www.geeksforgeeks.org/singleton-design-pattern/) design pattern, for example, has been [particularly controversial](https://stackoverflow.com/questions/137975/what-is-so-bad-about-singletons).